 Tip

-All UniFi Cloud Gateways (a.k.a.
-UniFi consoles) share the same basic features and settings, but their capacities, namely the breadth and depth of applications they can handle, vary depending on the hardware specs.
+All UniFi Cloud Gateways (also known as UniFi consoles) share the same basic features and settings, but their capacities, namely the breadth and depth of applications they can handle, vary depending on the hardware specs.

 Main applications in the UniFi Application Suite include:

-4. Access: A “platform designed for Access Control Systems”—per Ubiquiti.
-Examples are door-related security IoT devices, such as doorbells, keyfobs, locks, etc.
+- Access: A “platform designed for Access Control Systems”—per Ubiquiti.
+Examples include door-related security IoT devices, such as doorbells, key fobs, locks, etc.

 Each of these applications is a world in itself, with various in-depth customizations and different types of UniFi devices.

-No matter which you get, you can always add a UniFi access point to it to add or extend Wi-Fi coverage.
-So, here are a couple of quick tips:
+Regardless of which one you choose, you can always add a UniFi access point to it to enhance or extend Wi-Fi coverage.
+So, here are a couple of general tips:

-1. If your home is wired with network cables, it’s best to start with a non-Wi-Fi console and add one or more UniFi access point(s) to get the best coverage and flexibility.
-But you can also get a Wi-Fi-ready unit, such as the UDR7, and an access point, or the UX7, to extend the coverage if needed.
+- If your home is wired with network cables, it’s best to start with a non-Wi-Fi console and add one or more UniFi access point(s) to get the best coverage and flexibility.
+However, you can also opt for a Wi-Fi-ready unit, such as the UDR7, and an access point, like the UX7, to extend coverage if needed.

-• If your home requires more than one broadcaster, then get a Wi-Fi-integrated console, such as the UDR7 (or UDR), and then the UX7 (or UX) as a wireless mesh point.
+- If your home requires more than one broadcaster, consider using a Wi-Fi-integrated console, such as the UDR7 (or UDR), and pair it with the UX7 (or UX) as a wireless mesh point.

 1. UniFi Cloud Gateway Fiber (UCG-Fiber): The best non-Wi-Fi router for a top-tier 10 Gbps network

-The UCG-Fiber is currently the best compact console.
-It comes with three 10Gbps ports and five 2.5Gbps ports, one of which is a PoE+.
-As a result, it’s a perfect non-Wi-Fi router that can host an access point on its own right out of the box, preferably the U7 Pro Max or one of the PoE+ standard.
+The UCG-Fiber is currently the best compact console for a home or small office.
+It features three 10Gbps ports and five 2.5Gbps ports, one of which supports PoE+.
+As a result, it’s a perfect non-Wi-Fi router that can host an access point right out of the box, preferably the U7 Pro Max, U7 Pro XG, or one of those that feature PoE+ (or PoE) standards.

-The gateway comes with an integrated SSD slot to host storage for its many other features, including Protect, which is an advanced surveillance system.
+The gateway comes with an integrated SSD slot to host storage for its various other features, including Protect, an advanced surveillance system.

 Ubiquiti Cloud Gateway Fiber (UCG-Fiber)'s Rating